danielwillemsen/PendulumDemo/README.md

 # PendulumDemo
-Model-Based RL Demo for Pendulum-v0
+Model-Based RL Demo for Pendulum-v0, very roughly inspired by the following paper from Janner et al.: When to Trust Your Model: Model-Based Policy Optimization.

 Known requirements:
 openAI gym (pip install gym),